Former WADA official to head new Athletics Integrity Unit

 AARHUS, Denmark: Former senior World Anti-Doping Agency official David Howman was appointed on Wednesday as head of the newly established Athletics Integrity Unit to battle doping and corruption amid a drop in the sport's popularity.

-International athletics federation (IAAF) President Seb Coe said Howman, who was director general at WADA for 13 years until 2016, was the perfect choice to chair the AIU.
+International athletics federation (IAAF) President Seb Coe said Howman, a lawyer who was director general at WADA for 13 years until 2016, was the perfect choice to chair the AIU.

 The AIU takes over from the IAAF’s former anti-doping department and will manage testing, intelligence gathering and investigations among other things.

-It will also address issues of bribery, corruption, betting and the manipulation of competition results in athletics.
+It will also address issues of bribery, corruption, betting and the manipulation of competition results in athletics, the flagship sport of the Olympics.

 "The AIU is all about the athlete.
 It is our responsibility to create the right framework for everyone to succeed," Coe said.